Graduate Internship Opportunities 2026-2027

 The J. Paul Getty Trust

-Trust: Getty Digital, Collection Management Systems
+Trust: Getty Digital, Collection Platforms & Data

-Trust: Getty Publications, Digital and Print Publications
+Trust: Getty Publications

 As the publisher serving all areas of Getty, Getty Publications produces thirty to thirty-five print titles per year and an increasing number of web-based open-access publications.
-This comprehensive publications internship is centered around our Editorial and Digital Publishing departments, offering a grounding in the traditional editorial functions involved in printed art book publishing as well as hands-on experience with the leading edge of digital publishing technology.
-Interns are integrated into the workflows of current book projects, receiving personal instruction and feedback through assisting the editor in chief, digital publications manager, managing editor, and each of the department’s four project editors.
-Additionally, the intern will work closely with staff in every other Getty Pubs’ department, gaining wide exposure to the conception/acquisition, design and production, distribution, and sales and marketing phases of publishing, from acquisition through project launch to finished book.
-We collaborate with colleagues across the Getty Trust, including the Museum, Conservation Institute, and Research Institute.
+This comprehensive publications internship is centered around our Editorial and Digital Publishing Departments, offering a grounding in the traditional editorial functions involved in printed art book publishing as well as hands-on experience with the leading edge of digital publishing technology.
+Interns are integrated into the workflows of current book projects, receiving personal instruction and feedback through assisting the editor in chief, digital publications manager, managing editor, and each of the department’s five project editors.
+Additionally, the intern will work closely with staff in every other Getty Pubs department, gaining wide exposure to the conception/development, design and production, distribution, and sales and marketing phases of publishing, from project acquisition through launch to finished book.
+We collaborate with colleagues across the Getty Trust, including the J. Paul Getty Museum (Center and Villa), the Getty Conservation Institute, and the Getty Research Institute.
 Typical projects range from exhibition and collection catalogues to scholarly books on conservation and art history, as well as internally developed trade titles relating to Getty’s collections and mission.
-Intern duties include the coordination of assets and metadata; manuscript review and research; copyediting; proofreading page proofs; helping to manage and maintain relationships with authors and freelancers; project coordination; and clearing image rights.
+Intern duties include the coordination of assets and metadata; manuscript review, research, and fact checking; basic copyediting; proofreading page proofs; helping to manage and maintain relationships with authors and freelancers; project coordination; and assisting in clearing image rights.
 Interns will attend and contribute to a variety of meetings with colleagues in curatorial and other Getty departments.
 The position also promotes familiarity with trends in the museum and publishing technology fields, including user-centered design, the digital humanities, and open-source software development.
-Candidates should be organized, detail-oriented, and have strong written and verbal communication skills, as well as a love of books and learning.
-Past interns have gone on to jobs at the Canadian Centre for Architecture, the Whitney Museum of American Art, and Yale University Press, among other publishers.
+Candidates should be organized, detail-oriented, and collaborative, and have strong written and verbal communication skills, as well as a love of books and learning.
+Past interns have gone on to jobs at the Canadian Centre for Architecture, University of Chicago Press, the Whitney Museum of American Art, Princeton University Art Museum, and Yale University Press, among other publishers.